Health and Wellbeing

 Aiming to improve the health and wellbeing of Bournemouth residents

-The Corporate Plan as part of its priority of encouraging an 'Active Community' is working towards 'Improving health and wellbeing and reducing health inequalities for residents'.
+The Corporate Plan as part of its priority of encouraging an 'Active Community' is working towards 'Improving health and wellbeing.
+We also want to reduce health inequalities for residents'.

 The latest Index of Deprivation Health domain reveals the extent of health inequality in Bournemouth.
 There are around one fifth of the Lower Layer Super Output Areas (LSOAs) in the most deprived quintile in England.